DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/mod-finder/mod-finder-overview.rst

     depth-mod-finder

-* **Mod Finder Depth**, it find the defined object on the depth image (paralle projected), then use the alignment feature to get accurate 3D space position.
+* **Mod Finder Depth**, it find the defined object on the depth image (parallel projected), then use the alignment feature to get accurate 3D space position.

 .. image:: images/tee_depth_camera.png
     :align: center